What is an RF Team?

 - Tartaros | Assigned: Classified | Reports to Team Olympia

 - Description: Team Tartaros is RF’s Programming team.
 They work on maintaining our Discord bots network-wide, and also on other RF assets related to our website and division blogs.
 This team is also a great resource for RF Members to learn how to code.

-- Description: Team Apollo is RF’s Art & Graphics team.
+- Description: Team Apollo is responsible for creating all the visuals (e.g., banners, server icons, and graphics for special events) seen around RF, including in our divisions and on the websites.
 Working diligently with Team Mythos, they aim to make RF look great.

-Team Captains and Division Leaders are essentially the same positions in where they place hierarchically in RF, they differ in what they do.
-Teams focus more on the skill of playing a game or completing a project.
-Divisions are more about creating an experience for many RF Members to play a game together.
-Team Members are also more dedicated to the organization than an average member, which makes this a pathway for RF Members to start their community leadership career.
+Team Captain and Division Leader are essentially the same positions in terms of where they rank hierarchically within the RF Command.
+They only differ in what they do: Divisions focus more on creating a fun experience for RF Members, while Teams focus on facilitating RF as a whole.
+Team Members are also more dedicated to the organization than the average Member, who makes up the majority of the Federation’s user base.
 Team Captains can also go on to become RF Administrators.

-Team names are pulled from the Greek alphabet and Greek terms.
-New teams can pick their own name from this theme.
+Names for Teams are pulled from the Greek alphabet and Greek terms.
+New Team Captains can pick their own name from this theme.

 Team Reporting Requirements

-Teams are required to create a monthly report on their activities, submitted by one of the Team Captains by the last day of every month.
-Teams, like Divisions, report monthly using a form.
-But sometimes the team in our chain of command is not always right under RF Command, but under other Teams.
-Team reporting helps RF Hub Command determine the proper resources and support allocated to the team’s operation, this also allows a chance for Team Captains to request further assistance or assets– such as graphics and Twitch channel appearances.
+Teams are required to complete a monthly report on their activities, either through a form or through a monthly check-in done by one of the Team Captains with RF Command.
+Team reporting helps RF Command determine the proper resources and support allocated to a Team’s operation.
+This also allows a chance for Team Captains to request further assistance or assets, such as graphics and Twitch channel appearances.

-If a Team Captain fails to report at the end of the month, the Team’s status is reevaluated.
+If a Team Captain fails to report in, the Team’s status is reevaluated.